tronicgr/AMC-AASD15A-Firmware/Old_versions/beta/README.md

-Beta versions - use on own risk
+Beta versions - use on own risk.